 Our baseline specification includes three endogenous and three exogenous variables.
 The domestic output gap, unemployment, and monetary policy are modeled as endogenous.
 The exogenous variables are foreign output gap, productivity shocks, and a measure of the structural budget deficit.
-We tried to include observed fiscal policy in the model but the effects of this variable on the output gap and unemployment were consistently estimated with the wrong sign, i.e. expansionary fiscal policy decreased the output gap and increases unemployment.
+We tried to include observed fiscal policy in the model but the effects of this variable on the output gap and unemployment were consistently estimated with the wrong sign, i.e. expansionary fiscal policy decreased the output gap and increased unemployment.
 A possible reason for this counterintuitive result is the strong co-movement of the budget deficits and unemployment during the deep recession of the early 1990s; as noted above, the consolidated public sector's budget deficit stood at 12 percent of GDP in 1992 while unemployment soared.
 This should be captured as effects on the budget of unemployment and the output gap, but as these effects appear to be non-linear far away from equilibrium, they may spill over into the estimated effect of fiscal policy on activity.
-Indeed we have to include the output gap squared to remove cyclical effects from fiscal policy in a separate VAR.